Responsible Pet Ownership

 dog

-The dog registration year in Banana Shire Council ends on the 31st July 2023.
-Your dog registration is deemed overdue as at the 1st August 2023.
+The dog registration year in Banana Shire Council ends on the 31st July of each year.
+Your dog registration is deemed overdue as at the 1st August.
 If you have not received your notice, please contact Council immediately to avoid fines.

 All dogs in Queensland must be registered as per Animal Management (Cats and Dogs) Act 2008.
 To register a dog, a Dog Registration Form must be completed by the applicant, and the required registration fees paid Fees and charges.
 Animal owners must be 18 years of age.